4 Cloud Solutions for Small to Medium Sized Businesses

 Collaboration in the Cloud

 Travel and the associated expenses can often make up a large part of a small business's budget.
-Sometimes travel is unavoidable, however there are many instances where a good cloud-based collaboration tool can reduce the number of trips needed, or allow some work to be done prior to a trip, making time spent in meetings more focused and profitable.
+Sometimes travel is unavoidable, however there are many instances where a good cloud-based collaboration tool like Microsoft Teams can reduce the number of trips needed, or allow some work to be done prior to a trip, making time spent in meetings more focused and profitable.
 Businesses could do well to consider that rather than making that expensive time consuming trip from Philadelphia to Boston, cloud computing is a tool that can save time and money.

 In addition to standard desktop applications, the cloud also offers a range of specialist applications that can add value to a range of small to medium sized businesses, offering access to information that would otherwise require highly skilled specialist staff to access, compile and analyze.
 For example, cloud-based HR solutions include a host of features to enable companies to manage their workforce.
 Where they add the most value is by compiling HR data to anticipate and respond to strategic business needs, enhancing the function of the HR department from service provider to corporate adviser.